Boyle-Lab/Boyle-Lab.github.io/_posts/2019/2019-06-27-Blacklist_pub.md

 - Papers
 ---

 At long last, our automated ENCODE Blacklist system is available online.
+This study defines the ENCODE blacklist: genomic regions that produce anomalous, experiment-independent signal in high-throughput sequencing data.
+Removing these regions prevents technical artifacts from being mistaken for biology and has become an essential quality-control step in functional genomics.
+Congratulations to Haley on leading this work!